 EVAN OTO / SCIENCE PHOTO LIBRARY EVAN OTO / SCIENCE PHOTO LIBRARY

-An illustrated coronal (frontal) section of the brain depicting areas of the brain which respond to pain, particularly in women.
-Typical regions of the brain which have demonstrated a response to painful stimuli are the cingulate cortex (top), thalamus (centre), insular cortex (outermost) and hippocampus (bottom).
-Recent studies have shown greater activity in the cingulate cortex in women responding to pain, compared to men.
-Some functions of the cingulate cortex are to modify emotional responses or regulate impulse control, blood pressure and heart rate.
+An illustrated midsagittal section of the brain from a medial view, depicting areas of the brain which respond to pain, particularly in women.
+Typical regions of the brain (bottom-top) which have demonstrated a response to painful stimuli are the periaqueductal gray, thalamus, cingulate gyrus and primary somatosensory cortex.
+Recent studies have shown that there is significantly more activity in the anterior cingulate cortex in women when the brain registers pain, as compared to men.
+Some functions of the anterior cingulate cortex are to modify emotional responses or regulate impulse control, blood pressure and heart rate.

 Model release not required.
 Property release not required.